Better characterize chemical pollution or radiological contamination with geostatistics

 Philippe Monier – Technical Manager, Refining and Chemical Department – Retia/Total

-- Understand and master the use of geostatistics solutions to characterize chemical pollution
+- Understand and master the use of geostatistics solutions to characterize chemical pollution or radiological contamination.

 - Generate robust contamination maps, the accuracy level of which is quantified.